Delliance/final_project_TAE_academy_ESPN/README.md

 #### Notes:

-The test currently only runs in Chrome, in firefox it presents an exception with the driver
+The test currently only runs in Chrome, in firefox some of the methods do not work.